Leveraging Expert Input for Robust and Explainable AI-Assisted Lung Cancer Detection in Chest X-rays: Background

-\textbf{LLM-Based XAI.} The recent popularity of ChatGPT \cite{chatgpt} and associated open-source large language models (LLMs) has given rise to textual XAI techniques in the form of multimodal models like LLaVA \cite{llava}, which connect vision encoders and LLMs, usually in a chatbot format.
-These techniques use Visual Question Answering (VQA) - the process of building models which can answer questions about input images \cite{vqa1,vqa2}.
-In the medical domain, biomedical chatbots such as LLaVA-Med \cite{llavamed} and CXR-LLaVA \cite{cxrllava} have been introduced.
-We examine the effectiveness of CXR-LLaVA, which is pre-trained on multiple chest X-ray datasets including the one used in this work, for generating clinically relevant lung cancer explanations for Chest X-Rays in Section~\ref{llava}.
+The rise of large language models (LLMs) like ChatGPT \cite{b45} and multimodal models such as Large Language and Vision Assistant (LLaVA) \cite{b46} has introduced new possibilities for textual XAI.
+These models connect vision encoders with LLMs, often in a chatbot format, to generate explanations for input images via Visual Question Answering (VQA) \cite{b47} \cite{b48}.
+In the medical domain, specialized chatbots like LLaVA-Med \cite{b17} and CXR-LLaVA \cite{b32} have been developed for generating explanations relevant to chest X-ray images.
+In this work, we examine the effectiveness of CXR-LLaVA, pre-trained on chest X-ray datasets such as MIMIC-CXR, for producing clinically relevant lung cancer explanations.

-\textbf{Concept Bottleneck Models. }Our work is based on the concept bottleneck architecture set out by \cite{concept_bottleneck}, which introduces the idea of splitting a classification pipeline into 2 separate models.
-The first model takes an image and predicts the presence of a list of pre-determined concepts, and the second takes these concepts and predicts the output label.
-These concepts act as a convenient middle step to the pipeline, giving the user valuable insight into the decision making process.
-In this work, we use these concepts as a form of textual XAI, where they are displayed as the justification behind the pipeline’s classification decision.